Robert Vilahamn: Tottenham Hotspur

 On 7 July 2023, Women's Super League club Tottenham Hotspur announced Vilahamn as their new head coach for 2023–24 season.
 Vilahamn left his former club BK Häcken FF at the top of the table of Swedish Premiership Damallsvenskan after 17 rounds.
 After leading Tottenham to their first-ever Women's FA Cup final and a sixth place finish in the league during his first season in charge, Vilahamn signed a new three-year contract with the club in July 2024.

 On 8 June 2025, the club announced he had been sacked after a series of poor performances.

+Portland Thorns

+On 4 March 2026, National Women's Soccer League club Portland Thorns FC announced Vilahamn as their new head coach for 2026 season.
+Delayed by work visa issues, Vilahamn didn't have pre-season training with the team, arriving with the team only two days before their first game.

 Personal life

 Vilahamn is the younger brother of Fredrik Risp.
 In 2016, he founded the Vilahamn Soccer Academy.

+Vilahamn is married and has twin children.